Tips and Tricks for Dealing With Tattoo Pain

 Let's face it: tattoos hurt.
-Everyone has a different pain threshold, and pain is part of the whole experience, but if you can't handle pain, you may want to reconsider getting a tattoo.
+Everyone has a different pain threshold, and pain is part of the whole experience.
+If you can't handle pain, you may want to reconsider getting a tattoo.
 The best thing to do if you have never gotten one is to prepare yourself.
-And the best way to do that is educate yourself beforehand.
+And the best way to do that is to get educated beforehand.

 Do Some Tattoos Hurt More Than Others?